naydennik/JSBooks/README.md

 To enter the app everyone has to register and login first.
 There are two types of users - regular and admins.
-Regular users can create books and view the list with already created books.
+Regular users can only view the list with already created books.
 To test the regular users experience please create a new account.
-The admins have the rights of regular users and in addition can edit and delete books.
+The admins an edit and delete books.
 To test the admin users experience please use these credentials:

 ### username: Nayden, password: 1234